-By Natalie Buchwald, LMHC | Last Updated: June 14th, 2023
+By Natalie Buchwald, LMHC | Last Updated: December 5th, 2024

 Reviewed by Steven Buchwald

-If you are wondering how to be less emotional, you might have realized that living at the mercy of intense negative emotions such as anxiety, stress, fear or anger is damaging to your wellbeing as well as your relationships.
+If you are wondering how to be less emotional, you might have realized that living at the mercy of intense negative emotions such as anxiety, stress, fear or anger is damaging to your well being as well as your relationships.

 By following the steps described below, you will learn how to master your emotions and how to be at peace with them.